-I’ve spent 40 hours with No Man’s Sky and in that time I’ve thoroughly explored the cosmos, blasting my way between solar systems and diving down deep into planets galore.
+I’ve spent 40 hours with No Man’s Sky.
+In that time I’ve explored the cosmos, blasting my way between solar systems and diving down deep into planets galore.
 I’ve bought starships, pillaged minerals, traded with alien explorers and splashed the cash.
 Life in the stars is much like life on earth.
 Make money, buy stuff and take pictures along the way.
-It’s in many ways an aimless trek, and after all this time, I still haven’t reached the centre of the universe, the game’s designated end game.
+After all this time, I haven’t reached the centre of the universe, the game’s designated end game.
 And you know what?
-That doesn’t bother me.
+It doesn’t bother me.

 Normally I don’t write a review until I’ve finished the game in question, but I realize now that the joy of No Man’s Sky is in the journey, not the destination.
 So long as you’re not rushing to try and see the credits roll, anyone can pick up this title, feed it into their console and walk away impressed.

 Not everyone agrees.
-Two weeks since its release the dust is settling, the hype has vanished and hyperbole of a different kind is emanating from all four corners of the net.
-We’re left with a product naked for the world to see, and while some of you love it, just as many of you are crying foul play.
+Two weeks since its release, the dust is settling.
+The hype is gone, the hyperbole has dimmed.
+We’re left with a product naked for the world to see.
+Many of you love it, but just as many of are disappointed.

-One thing no one can deny is No Man Sky’s beauty.
+One thing no one can deny is this game’s beauty.

 Individual maps are enormous and could take an entire day to explore.
 That there are more than a quantillion to discover, all procedurally generated, boggles the mind.
-Even so, I have already come across two slabs of rock that have been discovered by other players – and may well find more.
+Even so, I have already come across two planets that have been discovered by other players – and may well find more.